DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Budget queries: GetById, GetByCategory, GetActiveBudgets, GetBudgetUsage(how much of each budget has been spent), BudgetAlerts(close to being spent), BudgetSummary
 - Advanced Features: Financial Dashboard, Monthly Financial Summary, Goal Progress Tracking
 - Smart Features: Budget Recommendations, Spending Alerts, Anomaly Detection, Smart Categorization
-- Starting security
-- Read a lot about security
 - Adding Validation and Error Handling
 - Testing
-- Services and controllers - make query and command interfaces that should be implemented by the services
-- Security with JWT authentication

 ## Ideas
 - After Service Layer: Enhanced Error Handling - Custom exceptions, validation